-It is possible that the results of analyses that were not initially planned may have important implications for the future definitive trial.
-Such findings should be reported and discussed in relation to how they might inform the future definitive trial.
-In the Example, although numbers were small, the authors inferred from the unplanned sensitivity analyses that those with pre-stroke incontinence were at least as, or more likely to benefit from the intervention than those continent pre-stroke, and concluded that therefore this group of patients should be included in the full trial.
+It is possible that the results of analyses that were not initially planned might have important implications for the future definitive RCT.
+Such findings should be reported and discussed in relation to how they might inform the future definitive RCT.
+In the example, although numbers were small, the authors inferred from the unplanned sensitivity analyses that those with pre-stroke incontinence were at least as likely, or more likely, to benefit from the intervention than those continent pre-stroke, and concluded that this group of patients should be included in the full trial.

+- Item 19

-Standard CONSORT item: all important harms or unintended effects in each group (for specific guidance see CONSORT for harms)[7]
+- Standard CONSORT item: all important harms or unintended effects in each group (for specific guidance see CONSORT for harms)

-Example 1 (potential harm)
+- Example 1 (potential harm)